EventStore/documentation/docs/clients/dotnet/21.2/connecting/settings.md

 var settingsBuilder = ConnectionSettings.Create();
 ```

-This creates an instance of `ConnectionSettingsBuilder` with default options.
+This creates an instance of `ConnectionSettingsBuilder` with default settings.
 You can override these by chaining the additional builder methods described below.
 When you have a builder with all the settings configured, use the `Build` method to create the `ConnectionSettings` instance and then use it to create a connection:

 ```csharp
 var settings = settingsBuilder.Build();